DieGeduld/daily-menu-manager/readme.md

 - Show Orders and only be able to cancel order
 - was passiert, wenn man 4 im warenkorb hat, und einer 1 bestellt?

 todo:
-clean up handles, all in plugin.php
+- clean up handles, all in plugin.php
+- menu.php aufteilen